cduncan20/Computer-Vision-Recyclable-Classifier/README.md

 # csci508-final
 Final Project for Advanced Computer Vision - Recycleable Classifier

+## Tyler TODO
+1. Get poetry install instructions added
+1. Init the repos with a basic main.py and all of that stuff

 ## Using git
 git flow is going to be critical for development on this project.